Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 - **Gear Clause** - Player may not use gears that are craftable in Enchiridion and gears that can only be obtained from droppings.
 Typically only gears under level 27 are usable which is the arsenal of AI.
 - **Rank Clause** - Ranks of all skills of players are locked at rank 4 (with the help of cheatcodes).
   - Ranks of all skills of enemies are set rank 8. (optional)
 - **Number Clause** - If you are allowed to use 12 units, only use 9-10 units instead.
-Similarly, 5-6 units for 8 units.
+Similarly, 7-8 units for 10 units, 6 units for 8 units.
 - **Class Clause Plus** - Banned some best (and niche) classes.
 (2020/12/29)
   - Lord is banned.
-  - ~~Cleric and Priest are not banned, however, the heal magic they can use is restricted.
-They can only use heal one tier lower than that Familiar of the same level can use.
-For example, they may not use allheal, and they may only use heal 1 at level 22 since Familiar can only use heal 2 at level 22.~~
   - Cleric and Priest are banned.
   - Classes having access to both status restoration Light Magic and Phalanx are banned: Knight, White Knight, Paladin.
   - Classes able to use Fearful Impact are banned: Terror Knight, Knight Commander.